dot-agent/nextpy/README.md

 ## 🎨 Start with a template!

-We speedup your development with a [ever growing list of community templates](https://github.com/dot-agent/nextpy/tree/main/app-examples).
+We speedup your development with an [ever growing list of community templates](https://github.com/dot-agent/nextpy/tree/main/app-examples).
 Some examples:

 <table border="0">
   <tr>